sickmz/microw/README.md

 2. Use the `/start` command to initiate interaction.
 3. Choose an action from the provided options: `✏️ Add`, `❌ Delete`, `📊 Charts`, `📋 List`, `💰 Budget` or `⚙️ Settings`.
 4. Follow the bot's prompts.
+5. I recommend setting the custom `/cancel` command on BotFather to cancel an operation (for example interrupting the entry of an expense).

 ## Contributing